Get access to everything we publish when you sign up for Outside+.

 “We have made significant resource allocations to this over the last three weeks,” said Jason Duncan, head of tactical innovation and CSR for the company.
 “We felt we needed to lean in on this due to our unique domestic capabilities.
 We feel that we can offer a unique perspective due to our quick-pivot raw material, design, and engineering teams.”

-Asked if the company will start making other PPE items in addition to masks, Duncan told SNEWS, “Our goal for now is to produce surgical masks and N95 respirators.
+Asked if the company will start making other PPE items in addition to masks, Duncan told OBJ, “Our goal for now is to produce surgical masks and N95 respirators.
 We may move toward other PPE in the future, but that depends on needs and the course of this rapidly changing situation.”

 To date, no Outdoor Research employee has tested positive for coronavirus.
 The company states that it has “strict daily standard operating procedures for entering buildings, including adequate employee spacing, sanitizing hands and workstations every hour, employee temperature monitoring, and utilizing face coverings.”